2024

 hoped for this to be a discussion via the comments facility, but

-viable (I had to switch comments off after seeing hundreds of spams per
+not viable (I had to switch comments off after seeing hundreds of

-day).
+spams per day).
 Such is the internet now.
-We have also seen quite a lot of
+We have also seen quite a

-attempts to misuse the website; I think all have been thwarted, but
+lot of attempts to misuse the website; I think all have been thwarted,

 order to push their illegal activities.